The NSCC Student Success Plan defines learning outcomes and assesses student achievement of those outcomes in General Education.

 - Outcomes Measurement: Comparison of CAAP results to established local and national performance benchmarks to assess achievement of General Education learning outcomes, monitor change in student performance over time, and implement improvement programs

-- Pre- and Post-Core Curriculum: Comparison of CAAP scores (post-Core Curriculum completion) to COMPASS scores (pre-enrollment at NSCC) to measure the value added by the NSCC Core Curriculum to student learning
+- Pre- and Post-Core Curriculum: Comparison of CAAP scores (post-Core Curriculum completion) to ACCUPLACER scores (pre-enrollment at NSCC) to measure the value added by the NSCC Core Curriculum to student learning

 - Cross-Institutional: Comparison of CAAP results of NSCC students with those of students from other institutions.